gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 for each component, define a source set for each supported language that we can link/assemble into the binaries for the component.

 This essentially means two 'containers' - one that holds the main components, and another that contains all components.

+## Feature: Build user runs unit tests for JVM library

+Apply a convention to define test suites for JVM components.
+Should be able to run the unit tests for each variant.

+Test suites should be visible in the components report.

+Should be possible to declare functional test suites for components.

+Should be possible to declare stand-alone test suite with custom variants.

 # Open issues and Later work